 What's the current status of Jetpack Compose?

-Jetpack Compose is currently in Beta.
-The API surface is still evolving but there are many people who are experimenting with it and providing feedback.
-If you'd like to play in role in shaping Jetpack Compose, I would encourage you to join the #compose channel in the Kotlin Lang Slack Channel.
+Jetpack Compose announced its 1.0 release in July 2021.
+The API surface is fairly stable and Compose is ready to be used in production.
 If you'd like to learn more about Jetpack Compose, I maintain this repo that will help you get started!

 Can I start using Jetpack Compose in production apps